michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 RabbitMQ_Receiver_JSON Folder
 - You will need to download this folder to your local system and build the receiver files with your RabbitMQ connection details - see commands.txt for details

-HowTo
-- HowTo Step-by-Step doc.

-# How to set up & run BCI MQ Activity Android App v1.0.2
+# How to set up & run BCI MQ Activity Android App v1.0.3

 * [Setup RabbitMQ Broker on AWS](#setup-rabbitmq-broker-on-aws)